Learning how to feed your baby his or her first foods can be tough! We got answers!

 One of the most difficult tasks is to trust our babies to know when they have eaten enough.
 Remember that they are intuitive eaters – they know when they are hungry and when they are full.
 If we don’t trust them then we can end up with unsuccessful feeding.
 Here are three other things to keep in mind:

-Now that you have these main tricks under your sleeve, check back in later this week for Part 2 of this series to become a baby-feeding master!
+Now that you have these main tricks under your sleeve, check out Part 2 of this series to become a baby-feeding master!